 I buried myself under the covers and lay there, trying to remember what day it was.
 Trying to remember what I was meant to be doing.

-The sensation caused me to switch on the light and blinked away the glare.
+The sensation caused me to switch on the light and blink away the glare.
 My face on the mirror was cloaked under a smudge.
 I reached out with a trembling hand and wiped it clear.
 The face that stared back at me was screaming.
 No skin covering the surface.
 A torn pattern of flesh, frayed at the edges.
 I could see sinew and bone.
-I could see eyes loose in their wet sockets.
+Eyes loose in their wet sockets.

 A trembling finger reached up and came away from my face coated in something warm, wet and red.

 My phone ringing beside my bed.
 As I went to answer it, I thought my fingertip still looked vaguely red.

 “I’ve heard of parents doing their children’s homework,” the voice snarled down the phone.
 “But I’ve never heard of parents getting their children to do their work for them.”